bveber/RoboND-Kinematics-Project/README.md

 ##### Derive and calculate theta_4, theta_5, theta_6
 ![alt text][image8]

+There are two different ways to calculate theta, using either the roll (theta4) or yaw (theta6) components.
+I chose to use the roll component to calculate theta5 to keep the convention of calculating joint angles in order from the base out to the final joint.
+This calculation of theta5 does not effect the calculation of theta4 or theta6 because both angles are calculated without knowing theta5 apriori.
 ```python
 T0_1 = get_transform_matrix(DH_matrix['alpha0'], DH_matrix['r0'], DH_matrix['d1'], theta1)
 T1_2 = get_transform_matrix(DH_matrix['alpha1'], DH_matrix['r1'], DH_matrix['d2'], theta2 - numpy.pi/2)